 Inducing your anxiety symptoms on purpose

 You can practice tolerating your anxiety whenever it comes up naturally (which hopefully isn't too often).
-Another option is to purposely bring on specific anxious feelings, and then try to watch and ride them out.
+Another option is to purposely bring on specific anxious feelings, and then try to observe and ride them out.
 The formal therapy term for this is Interoceptive Exposure.